-It may be the case that discussion around what is acceptable and not acceptable in relationships may lead to the disclosure of a child protection issue.
-If this is the case, the school's Child Protection Policy will be followed.
+It may be the case that discussion around what is acceptable and not acceptable in relationships may lead to the disclosure of a safeguarding concern.
+If this is the case, the school's safeguarding policies will be followed.

 If a staff member is approached by a student under 16 who is having, or is contemplating having sexual intercourse, the teacher should: